Chapter 14 - Chapter 15 - Chapter 16 - Chapter 17 - Chapter 18 - Chapter 19

 Hyren knew that it was never a good idea to push levers if you didn’t know what they did.
-“Whatever you do,” he said, “don’t—!“
+“Whatever you do, don’t—!“

-Hyren buried his face in his hand and said, “Never mind.”
+Hyren buried his face in his hand.
+“Never mind.”
 Shoulders hunched, he waited to see what kind of trap she had sprung, as he heard grinding gears and faintly felt the tingle of magic in the air.

-The ceiling rumbled and a bright yellow light spilled into the room from above.
-Hyren looked up to see stone slabs pull away, revealing round bays set into the ceiling that held countless tiny orbs of slowly dancing illumination.
-The light was so strong that it easily drowned out the lantern, looking like some titanic force had punched holes in the bedrock to let in shafts of daylight.
+With a deep rumble, a bright yellow light spilled into the room from above.
+In the ceiling, stone slabs pulled away, revealing round bays that held countless tiny orbs of slowly dancing illumination.
+Their light easily drowned out the lantern, like some titanic force had punched holes in the bedrock to let in shafts of daylight.
 Terra gasped, and then gasped again as her sight fell to take in the room around them.

 Hyren followed suit, and his jaw dropped.
-They had landed in the midst of an enormous hall with a soaring ceiling held up by thick pillars, and a floor covered in huge piles of gold, gems, silks, and jars stuffed with scrolls.
-Paintings in the same style as the entrance cavern spanned both walls, displaying a vast panorama of ages long past, and beneath the murals stood colossal statues of various species of Neopets, grim armoured guardians of wealth.
-At the end of the hall nearest to the three were an immense set of tall stone doors – shut tight – and at the far end, a raised dais held a single, empty throne of black marble.
-On the wall above it was an emblem of a stylised sun cradled in two crossed swords.
+They had landed in the midst of an enormous hall with a soaring ceiling held up by thick pillars, and a floor covered in huge piles of gold, gems, luxurious fabrics, and jars stuffed with scrolls.
+Paintings in the same style as the entrance cavern spanned both walls, displaying a vast panorama of ages long past, and beneath the murals stood colossal statues of various species of Neopets as if to guard the wealth.
+At one end of the hall sat an immense set of tall stone doors – shut tight – and at the other end, a raised dais held a single, empty throne of black marble.
+On the wall above it hung an emblem of a stylised sun cradled in two crossed swords.